Anthene crawshayi

 Anthene crawshayi, Crawshay's hairtail or Crawshay's ciliate blue, is a butterfly in the family Lycaenidae.
 It is found in Senegal, the Gambia, Guinea-Bissau, Burkina Faso, Guinea, Sierra Leone, Ivory Coast, Ghana, Togo, Nigeria, Cameroon, Sudan, Uganda, Ethiopia, Somalia, Kenya, Tanzania, the Democratic Republic of the Congo, Malawi, Zambia, Zimbabwe and South Africa.
 The habitat consists of savanna and open forests.

 Adult males mud-puddle and both sexes are attracted to the flowers of Acacia trees.
 Adults are on wing year round.

 The larvae feed on the young terminal shoots of Acacia abyssinica, Acacia polycantha campylacantha, Cassia alata and Entada abyssinica.
-They are green with a dark dorsal line and with dark diagonal lateral stripes.